Skip to contents

 Set up

-We’ll create a cdm reference to use our example MGUS2 survival dataset.
-In practice you would use the CDMConnector package to connect to your data mapped to the OMOP CDM.
+We will create a cdm reference to use our example MGUS2 survival dataset.

 cdm <- CohortSurvival::mockMGUS2cdm()